Torh-21/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 1-listit script displays the contents of a directory The 2-bring_me_home script changes the working directory to the user’s home directory The 3-listfiles script lists all the current directory contents in a long format
+The 1-listit script displays the contents of a directory The 2-bring_me_home script changes the working directory to the user’s home directory The 3-listfiles script lists all the current directory contents in a long format The 4-listmorefiles script displays all the current directory contents, including hidden files